balazs-keszthelyi-technolynx/bootgen.github.io/src/guide/pre-defined-models.md

 ## Vuex Store

-On the clien side a [Vuex store](https://github.com/BootGen/BootGenVue/blob/master/WebProject/ClientApp/src/store/index.ts) is generated.
+On the client side a [Vuex store](https://github.com/BootGen/BootGenVue/blob/master/WebProject/ClientApp/src/store/index.ts) is generated.
 This store contains actions for all controller methods and the CRUD operations of each resource.
 The resource queried from the server are saved in the Vuex state.

 ## REST API Sepcification

-For documentation purposes a [REST API Sepcification](https://github.com/BootGen/BootGenVue/blob/master/WebProject/restapi.yml) is generated in [OpenAPI Specification 3](https://swagger.io/resources/open-api/) format.
+For documentation purposes a [REST API Specification](https://github.com/BootGen/BootGenVue/blob/master/WebProject/restapi.yml) is generated in [OpenAPI Specification 3](https://swagger.io/resources/open-api/) format.